 Mechanical Engineering Office (Kingsbury W101)

-The ME office is open from 8:00 AM to 12:30 and from 1:00 to 4:30 PM Monday through Friday.
-Tracey Harvey manages the office.
-Students are encouraged to contact her during office hours about any concerns or questions.
+The ME office is open from 8:00 AM to 12:00 and from 1:00 to 5:00 PM Monday through Friday.
+Tracey Harvey and Lauren Foxall manage the office.
+Students are encouraged to contact them during office hours about any concerns or questions.

-The Mechanical Engineering computer cluster is located in room W114.
-There are a number of PC workstations running Pro/Engineer and other modern engineering software.
+The Mechanical Engineering Department computer cluster is located in Kingsbury Hall, room W114.
+There are a number of PC workstations running SolidWorks and other modern engineering software.
 The cluster is open 24 hours, 7 days a week.
-As you progress through the program you will find that more of your assignments will require use of these facilities.

 The undergraduate lounge is located in Kingsbury Hall, room W136.
-This lounge is available to ME students 24 hours, 7 days per week and offers students a quiet place to work on various assignments.
+This lounge is available to Mechanical Engineering Department students 24 hours, 7 days per week and offers students a quiet place to work on various assignments.

 There are several undergraduate laboratories in the department (listed below).

 Mr. Sheldon Parent is the supervisor of these laboratories.